 Yep, so you have your hub account.
 You then have two different accounts ideally from idfferent banks that you push money to.

 Why different banks?
 You want to make it hard for your savings to become spending.
-I talk about who I bank with here.

 This account is helpful especially if you are trying to resolve any spending issues, or focussed on paying down debt,